davsec-teaching/ecs160-f25/homework/Homework-4.md

 ### Part A

 We will use [Spring Boot](https://spring.io/projects/spring-boot) as our microservices framework.
 Please clone the repository [here](https://github.com/davsec-teaching/spring-boot-handout).
 This repository comes with a `pom.xml` file that already contains the library dependencies for Spring Boot.
 (If you're interested in setting this up yourself, check out https://start.spring.io/).
-The provided repository contains a `ModerationService.java` source code file that you can use to get started.

 Spring Boot uses Java Annotations to annotate the services.
 Check out this [tutorial](https://codecrunch.org/creating-a-post-and-get-request-springboot-ff6e82a5d46b) for how to use Spring Boot